BALTIMORE COUNTY

 1. WOODS RESIDENCE

-14 Melvin Avenue, Catonsville 21228.
 This 1889 German three story house with original shiplap wooden siding, 10' ceilings, and large double hung windows is listed on the National Register of Historic Places as a contributing building in the Old Catonsville Historic District.
 Although Victorian, the farmhouse cottage decorating style is evident throughout.
 Using a lot of architectural elements and shabby chic, the owners take pride in “things no one else has.”
 This creative, casual style lends itself to a most unusual TV shelf in the family room, corbel shelving featuring vintage luggage, hanging iron gates and windows, and a kitchen island countertop made from antique floor tile from an English church.
 The custom kitchen and great room featuring a cabinet filled with a vintage ironstone collection and antique linens, were designed by the owners.
 Please use the original brick walkway off the front porch to access the secluded garden patio, the expansive grapevine trellis, and custom outbuildings.
 Of particular interest to Catonsvillians will be the original Catonsville Santa house the owners purchased at auction.
-Owners: Rick and Lori Woods.

 2. GOODWIN RESIDENCE

-117 North Beaumont Avenue, Catonsville 21228.
 This is your opportunity to see the most elaborate Craftsman style home in Old Catonsville.
 Designed by noted architect Walter M. Gieske and built for tobacco dealer Hardy Gieske in 1909, the seven bedroom house has many features of the Arts and Crafts Movement.
 The house’s exterior has stucco on the first floor and has shingles, stucco, and English half timbers from the second floor to the roof.
 The original house drawings are available for viewing.
 The current owners have painstakingly rehabbed the house, further complimenting the architect’s original interior Mission design.
 The front door features original hardware and leaded glass window sidelights.
 The living room features folding French doors with bubble glass, original casement windows and transoms, and wooden plant shelf.
 The original plans noted “Conservatory” at this end of the room.
 All decorative radiators throughout the house have been sandblasted and painted.
 The kitchen has 67 been renovated while complementing the Mission style.
 Look for special Craftsman features throughout the house: built in china cabinet, gas light fixtures converted to electric, built in chest of drawers in the second floor hallway, and call bells for the maid.
 A second built in chest of drawers was made into a freestanding bureau in the master bedroom.
 The third floor has the maid’s bedroom, with what might be the smallest claw foot tub in Catonsville, towel rack, and bell ringer.
-Owners: Mike and Lisa Goodwin.

 3. OAKWOOD BUNGALOW, MINI MONTICELLO

-1301 Edmondson Avenue, Catonsville 21228.
 Built in 1908 by Maria Louise Brinkmann for her son Walter to raise his family, Oakwood Bungalow is Maryland’s first poured concrete home.
 Originally sitting on more than 10 acres, the custom home was designed by noted architects Wyatt and Nolting, who were known for Federal style city and government structures.
 Finished in stucco, functional shutters, ornamental dentil trim, twelve Tuscan columns, and built in gutters adorn the exterior.
 Themed after Thomas Jefferson’s Monticello, who was greatly influenced by the Famous Italian renaissance architect Andrea Palladio, the house is unique in its style.
 It is listed on the Baltimore County Landmarks list, and as a contributing structure in the Old Catonsville National Historic District.
 The home remained in the Brinkmann family until 2016.
 Oakwood Bungalow has been intensely preserved and features original hybrid gas-electric lighting fixtures, Georgia pine flooring, American chestnut trim and ceiling beams, leaded glass, crystal door knobs, hidden staircases, and a working servant bell system.
 Historical artifacts and a rich family history give this home great character and many stories.
 History and architecture fans will love this home.
 Have a good read at www.minimonticello.com.
-Owners: Sam and Briana Kriemelmeyer.

 4.BROADWATER RESIDENCE